Nausea-Friendly Meals for Ozempic | Gentle Foods That Actually Stay Down

 - Squeeze of lime (citrus can help with nausea)

 Sweet potatoes are naturally easy to digest and the mild sweetness is usually tolerable.
-Topping with Greek yogurt instead of sour cream or butter keeps it gentle on your stomach while adding protein.
-This works best for dinner on a mild-nausea day.
+Topping with a dollop of plain dairy instead of sour cream or butter keeps it gentle on your digestive system while adding protein.
+This works best for dinner on a mild day.
 Bake the potato ahead of time so you're not dealing with cooking smells when you're queasy.

 - 1 medium sweet potato, baked